 What Causes Scabbing Post-Facial?

-"Generally, if someone gets scabs it could be because of heavy duty extractions," notes Renée Rouleau.
+"Generally, if someone gets scabs it could be because of heavy-duty extractions," notes Rouleau.
 "Which, isn't necessarily a bad thing, but for closed comedones (clogged pores/bumps) to get removed, they have to come up and out through the skin, which means that through the extraction process, the skin can get broken.
-And that ultimately can lead into a tiny scab."
+And that ultimately can lead to a tiny scab."
+Guanche adds, "Post-facial scabbing is likely from acne lesions that were extracted during the facial.
+Sometimes small lancets are used, and even if a Schaumberg extractor is used, it can unroof lesions, causing mild bleeding.
+Scabs are simply dried blood."

 Rouleau also notes that another way for scabs to appear is if an esthetician did too strong of a peel in areas where there were already wounds, such as blemishes.
 "If you extract a blemish and the skin oozes and bleeds, it means it’s open, and then to use an acid peel over an open wound can result in the skin being 'eaten' away.
 This can cause more scabs and trauma," she says.